domschrei/aquaplanning/README.md

 ## Features

-Here we give a brief overview on what Aquaplanning can do.
+Here we give an overview on what Aquaplanning can do.

 ### Problem Models